microsoft/bedrock-cli/docs/cloud-infra-management.md

 Options:
-  -p, --project <path to project folder to generate>   Location of the definition.yaml file that will be generated -h, --help                                           output usage information
+  -p, --project <path to project folder to generate>   Location of the definition.yaml file that will be generated -o, --output <path to generated directory>           Location of generated directory -h, --help                                           output usage information
 ```